mischamol/MoodeAudio-1.83-LCD/README.md

 Set the permissions: `sudo chmod 755 lcd_updater.py` and `sudo chmod -R 755 lib`

 ⚠ Note: `lcd_updater.py` is replaced with a stub after every update, so keep a backup elsewhere.
-Additionally, use a systemd watcher on `spotmeta.txt` to include Spotify metadata.
+Additionally, use a systemd watcher on `spotmeta.txt` and `aplmeta.txt` to include Spotify and Airplay metadata .

 ## Alternative Installation Method
 Instead of enabling the LCD updater in MoodeAudio, you can use a systemd watcher for both `currentsong.txt` and `spotmeta.txt`.
 As a result, you can place this repository wherever you want—for example, in your home folder (~), which remains untouched during updates.
 Personally, I prefer this method, as I got tired of copying everything back after every update.

 Ensure the correct permissions: `sudo chmod -R 755 lcd`

 ## Example of systemd watcher configuration for `spotmeta.txt`
+Tip: Don't forget to change `username` in the path with your own.
 `sudo nano /etc/systemd/system/spotwatcher.service`
 ```
 [Unit]